-Finally, and after the D.C.
-Circuit's decision in Laurel Baye, see Section II.B.1.b, infra, the Second Circuit found the delegation to be valid in Snell Island SNF LLC, v.
+In contrast, both the Second and Tenth Circuits have found the delegation valid, but only as a reasonable interpretation of an ambiguous statute entitled to Chevron deference.
+See Snell Island SNF LLC, v.
 NLRB, 568 F.3d 410 (2d Cir.
 2009), petition for cert. filed, 78 U.S.L.W.
 3130 (Sept.
-11, 2009) (No. 09-328).
-In that case, the Petitioners sought to invalidate the Board's orders, arguing that "because . . . 'the Board knew [that the third Member] would not be around to exercise the powers being delegated' . . . delegation of all powers to the three-member panel of Liebman, Schaumber, and Kirsanow was 'an acknowledged sham.'"
-Id. at 415 (quoting Petitioners' Br.) (emphasis added by court).
+11, 2009) (No. 09-328); Teamsters Local Union No. 523 v.
+NLRB, Nos.
+08-9568, 08-9577, 2009 WL 4912300 (10th Cir.
+Dec.
+22, 2009).
+In Snell, which was decided after the D.C.
+Circuit's decision in Laurel Baye, see Section II.B.1.b, infra, the Petitioners sought to invalidate the Board's orders arguing that "because . . . 'the Board knew [that the third Member] would not be around to exercise the powers being delegated' . . . delegation of all powers to the threemember panel of Liebman, Schaumber, and Kirsanow was 'an acknowledged sham."
+568 F.3d at 415 (quoting Petitioners' Br.) (emphasis added by court).
 Proceeding under the caveat that "[t]he question regarding the jurisdiction of the NLRB's two-member panel is one ultimately to be resolved by the Supreme Court," the Second Circuit held that the NLRB panel was initially duly constituted.
 568 F.3d at 419.
-The Court rejected the argument that "the NLRB knew that the membership of the panel would soon be reduced from three to two-and that the Board's membership would also decrease to two" because that fact "has no bearing on the fact that the panel was lawfully constituted in the first instance."
+The court rejected the argument that "the NLRB knew that the membership of the panel would soon be reduced from three to two-and that the Board's membership would also decrease to two" because that fact "has no bearing on the fact that the panel was lawfully constituted in the first instance."
 Id.

 Turning to the "more difficult question [of] whether the NLRB panel lost its authority once the NLRB as a whole lost its quorum," the court found that the delegation remained valid.
 Id. at 419.
 Though agreeing with the D.C.
 Circuit that "the Board quorum requirement must be satisfied at all times," the Second Circuit found the statute silent on what happened to a valid delegation made before the quorum requirement was not satisfied.
 Id. at 420 (internal quotation marks & citations omitted).
-And, while the legislative history of the Taft-Hartley Act, which expanded the Board's membership, suggested that efficiency of the Board was a key motive for expansion, the Court found Congressional intent unclear on the point and, as such, was required to give deference to the NLRB's interpretation of the delegation provision under the second step of the Chevron analysis.
+And, while the legislative history of the Taft-Hartley Act, which expanded the Board's membership, suggested that efficiency of the Board was a key motive for expansion, the court found Congressional intent unclear on the point and, as such, was required to give deference to the NLRB's interpretation of the delegation provision under the second step of the Chevron analysis.
 Id. at 423; see also Chevron U.S.A., Inc. v.
 Natural Res.
 Def.
+Council,

-Council, Inc., 467 U.S. 837, reh'd denied, 468 U.S. 1227 (1984).
-Because the Court found the Board's interpretation of the provision to be reasonable, it upheld the delegation.
+Inc., 467 U.S. 837, reh'g denied, 468 U.S. 1227 (1984).
+Because the court found the Board's interpretation of the provision to be reasonable, it upheld the delegation.
 568 F.3d at 424.